PaperID1776/NAVIndoor/README.md

 # NAVIndoor

-NavIndoor is a program developped for implementation of the NavImpaired method.
-It is designed for the acquisition of navigational data within procedurally generated environments and was developed with Unity and its MLAgents library.
-It starts from closed cells and a virtual agent wearing a head-mounted camera (a), leverages Depth First Search algorithm for mazes procedural generation (b) and fill it with obstacles and coins (c).
-Observations include current view of the scene from a basic camera (d), and from a camera designed to output semantic segmentation maps highlighting floor, walls, obstacles, and coins (e).
-Both has size 128 x 128 x 3.
-Possible actions for the agent are forward, backward, rotation right, rotation left.
+NavIndoor is a program developed to implement the NavImpaired method.
+It facilitates the acquisition of navigational data within procedurally generated environments and was created using Unity and its MLAgents library.
+The process begins with closed cells and a virtual agent equipped with a head-mounted camera (a), utilizes the Depth First Search algorithm for maze procedural generation (b), and populates it with obstacles and coins (c).
+Observations consist of the current scene view captured by a basic camera (d), and by a camera specifically designed to produce semantic segmentation maps, highlighting floor, walls, obstacles, and coins (e).
+Both views have dimensions of 128 x 128 x 3.
+The possible actions for the agent include moving forward, moving backward, rotating right, and rotating left.

 <div align="center">
   <img src="https://github.com/PaperID1776/NAVIndoor/blob/main/images/maze_gen.png" alt="Navigation in the maze after training">
 </div>

 List of customizable parameters for the environments is presented below.

 | Parameter            | Description                                                              | Range            | Default |